shashvatpatel06/Python_Programs/02_statements/README.md

 11)	Given three points (x1,y1), (x2,y2) and (x3,y3), check if all the three points fall on one straight line.
 12)	Given the coordinates (x,y) of center of a circle and its radius, determine whether a point lies inside the circle, on the circle or outside the circle.
 (Hint: Use sqrt( ), pow( ) )
 13)	Convert number 0 to 19 to its equivalent words.
 E.g. 0  zero, 19nineteen.
 14)	Accept marks of three subjects.
 Print total and average along with whether a candidate has passed or fail.
 If student secures <= 39 marks in any subject, consider him as fail.
-Also assigned a subject wise grade based on the following table:
+Also assigned a subject wise grade based on the following table:<br>
-Marks Range	Grade (Absent-NA)<br>
+Marks-Range	Grade (Absent-NA)<br>
 0 – 39	F<br>
 40 – 44	P<br>
 45 – 49	C<br>